 Why you should avoid the morning traffic.

-The hero or heroes have run up against an enemy.
-It's time to do battle, just the heroes, and... a villainous vehicle?
+The someone or something has run up against an enemy.
+It's time to do battle, just the heroes, and... a vehicle?

-This is when someone has to go up against what essentially amounts to a vehicular villain.
+This is when someone has to go up against what essentially amounts to a vehicular foe.
 Maybe the Big Bad

-is too good to just attack on foot, and does it from the protection of his vehicle.
+is too weak to just attack on foot, and does it from the protection of his vehicle.
 Maybe it's just a bunch of Mooks

 in a helicopter.
 Worst yet, the vehicle itself is the villain